How to Use Colour to Make a Room Feel Bigger or Smaller

 Medium and Dark Colours

 Generally speaking (oh there are ALWAYS exceptions), dark colours make a room look smaller.
 Why?
 Because dark colours advance, making the walls seem closer than they actually are.
-In this dining room there was SO much natural light flooding in.
+In this dining room below, there was SO much natural light flooding in.
 Adding a medium toned feature wall (2 of them actually) helped to make the space feel more intimate, without closing it in.
 (See more here).

 HOWEVER, sometimes it’s all in the eye of the viewer.
 Dark colours don’t always make a room look smaller as they are also known to ‘blur corners’, so it’s hard to really see where the room starts and ends.
 This can make a room feel deeper and larger.
 The smaller part comes in to play as some people just FEEL weighed down and closed in by darker colours, without realizing that dark colours can enhance a room if chosen well.

-Dark colours also have low LRV’s, which means wont’ reflect AS MUCH natural light in comparison to lighter colour (colours that reflect a lot of light can make rooms look bigger and brighter).
+Dark colours also have low LRV’s, which means wont’ reflect AS MUCH natural light in comparison to a lighter colour (colours that reflect a lot of light can make rooms look bigger and brighter).

 Read more: Choose The Best Paint Colours With LRV